Aliger gigas: Soft parts

 Many details about the anatomy of Aliger gigas were not well known until Colin Little's 1965 general study.
 In 2005, R. L. Simone gave a detailed anatomical description.
-A. gigas has a long extensible snout with two eyestalks (also known as ommatophores) that originate from its base.
+A. gigas has a long extensible snout or proboscis with two eyestalks (also known as ommatophores) that originate from its base.
 The tip of each eyestalk contains a large, well-developed lensed eye, with a black pupil and a yellow iris and a small, slightly posterior sensory tentacle.
 Amputated eyes completely regenerate.
-Inside the mouth of the animal is a radula (a tough ribbon covered in rows of microscopic teeth) of the taenioglossan type.
+Inside the mouth of the animal at the end of the proboscis is a radula (a tough ribbon covered in rows of microscopic teeth) of the taenioglossan type.
 Both the snout and the eyestalks show dark spotting in the exposed areas.
 The mantle is darkly coloured in the anterior region, fading to light gray at the posterior end, while the mantle collar is commonly orange.
 The siphon is also orange or yellow.
 When the soft parts of the animal are removed from the shell, several organs are distinguishable externally, including the kidney, the nephiridial gland, the pericardium, the genital glands, stomach, style sac and the digestive gland.
 In adult males, the penis is also visible.